jazzband/geojson/README.rst

 .. image:: https://travis-ci.org/frewsxcv/python-geojson.png?branch=master
    :target: https://travis-ci.org/frewsxcv/python-geojson

-Python bindings for GeoJSON
-This package contains:
+This library contains:

+- Classes for all GeoJSON Objects
-- Functions for encoding and decoding GeoJSON_ formatted data.
+- Functions for encoding and decoding GeoJSON_ formatted data
-- The reference implementation of the Python geo interface:
+- An implementation of the Python `__geo_interface__ Specification`

-geojson provides geometry, feature, and collection classes, and supports pickle-style dump and load of objects that provide the lab's Python geo interface.
-Here's an example of a round-trip through the GeoJSON format:

 Installation
 ------------